Hosseinem/seqan3/doc/tutorial/pairwise_alignment/index.md

 In many situations it is not necessary to compute the entire alignment matrix but only a part of it.
 This has positive impacts on the performance.
 To limit the computation space the alignment matrix can be bounded by a band.
 Thus, only the alignment is computed that fits in this band.
-Note that this must not be the optimal alignment but in many cases, we can give a rough bound on how similar the sequences will be and therefor use the banded alignment.
+Notably, this alignment does not need to be the optimal alignment.
+However, in many cases, we can give a rough bound on how similar the sequences will be and therefor use the banded alignment.
 To do so, you can configure the alignment using the seqan3::align_cfg::band_fixed_size option.
 This configuration element will be initialised with a seqan3::align_cfg::lower_diagonal and seqan3::align_cfg::upper_diagonal parameter.